locallyoptimistic/LocallyOptimistic/content/post/data-warehouse-sla-p2.md

 >"Escalators don't break, they just temporarily become stairs.
 There should never be a sign that says 'Escalator Broken, Sorry for the Inconvenience'.
 It should say 'Escalator Temporarily Stairs, Sorry for the Convenience'"

-I think the data warehouse version of the sign is "Data warehouse temporarily has data from the launch of our business through two days ago, sorry for the convenience"
+I think the data warehouse version of the sign is:

+>"Data warehouse temporarily has data from the launch of our business through two days ago, sorry for the convenience"

 ### Monitoring process
 Monitoring your data warehouse creates both short term and long term value:

 * Short term: Identify specific issues so that you can fix them (e.g. ETL issue)
 * Long term: Measure overall performance against SLA so you can identify and correct underlying issues